On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Proof of Theorem

-\section{Proof of Theorem 1}
+\section{Proof of Theorem \ref{app: theorem:mse nonlinear}}

+In the following theorem, we establish a certain condition under which the least-square loss can not identify the causal direction, indicating the least-square loss is not a suitable loss for the task of causal discovery.
+The proof of Theorem \ref{app: theorem:mse nonlinear} is based on Lemma \ref{lemma 3}.

-\begin{sup_theorem}{1} Let $X \to Y$ be the causal direction following the data generation mechanism $X=N_X,Y = \alpha X + N_Y$.
-The least-square loss will fail to identify the correct causal direction if the causal strength $\alpha$, the noise variances $\sigma_{N_X}^{2}$ and $\sigma_{N_Y}^{2}$ satisfy the following inequality:
+\begin{theorem} Let $X \to Y$ be the causal direction following the data generation mechanism $Y = f(X) + N_Y$ and we assume $m \rightarrow \infty$.
+The causal direction is non-identifiable using least-square loss if the following inequality holds: where q is the density function of standard Gaussian distribution. \end{theorem}

+\begin{proof} Without loss of generality, we assume the identifiability condition of the additive noise model holds.
+Then, we have $I(X,N_{Y} )< I(Y,\hat{N}_{X} )$.
+However, based on Eq. \ref{eq:gaussian mutual information} of Lemma \ref{lemma 3} as $m \rightarrow \infty$, using the least-square loss, the mutual information becomes: